SC-Christopher92/Taskforce-Excommunicado/Commonly Reported Extranormal Database/CRED_000 - Thaumaturgy.md

-tl;dr earliest fuckin' draft: You can't do any thaumaturgy without taking a psychosis.
+tl;dr earliest fuckin' draft: You can't do any thaumaturgy without taking a trauma.
 This shit will fuck your enemies up but also it'll fuck you up if you fail specifically during combat.

 ### you do damage
 Level 1: 1d4 damage